amagrabi/meeting-moderator-machine/README.md

 Build a voice-based bot that listens to our meetings and helps to improve them.

 **Potential features**:
+1) Avoid imbalanced meetings in which one person talks too much.
-1) Track topics being talked about and alert when people do not stay on topic.
+2) Avoid chaotic meetings in which people do not stay on topic.
-2) Track speaking time of different people and alert when one person talks too much.
-3) Send transcript of meeting via email to all participants afterwards.
+3) Avoid negative meetings when people.

+![demo][demo.png]

 ## Environment Setup